toptal/granite/docs/tutorial.md

-# Applicatin example
+# Application example

-The business we're going to cover is very simple.
+The business we're going to cover is straightforward.

-We have a simple book library and we need to allow logged users to create new books and rent it.
+It will be a book library, and we need to allow logged users to create new books and rent it.

 ## Book library

-A symple system to track books.
+A simple system to track books.
 Each book has a title.

-- The books view is public
+- Everybody can view the list of books
 - **Only** logged users can edit the books
 - Logged users can **edit** or **remove** a book